 Pandharpur Temple

-Pandharpur is a town in district Solapur in state of Maharashtra in Western India.
-It is one of the most revered pilgrimage sites in Maharashtra.
-It is located 65 km west of Sholapur, on the banks of the river Bhima, which is also known as Chandrabhaga.
+in Maharashtra.
+It is located 65 km west of Sholapur, on the banks of the river

 Lord Vithal/ Vitthal/ Vithoba is none other than Lord Vishnu, Lord Narayana or Lord Krishna.
 It is believed that Lord Krishna had incarnated at the end of Dwarpa Yuga on the eighth day of the dark fortnight in the holy month of Shravan (As per the Hindu calendar).
 He is lovingly called names like Pandrinath, Panduranga, Pandhairiraya, Vithai, Vithoba, Vithu-mauli, Vitthalgururao by his devotees.
 But the well-known and commonly used names are Pandurang / Panduranga and Shri Vitthal / Vithal.